dockergrunn/samples/03 - Spring edition/README.md

-# Samples from DockerGrunn Spring edition
+# Samples from Docker Grunn Spring edition

 See the folders of the specific presentations.